Finsbury Park: Creation of the park

 During the early part of the second quarter of the 19th century, following developments in Paris, Londoners began to demand the creation of open spaces as an antidote to the ever-increasing urbanisation of London.
 In 1841 the people of Finsbury on the northern perimeter of the City of London petitioned for a park to alleviate conditions of the poor.
 The present-day site of Finsbury Park was one of four suggestions for the location of a park.

 Originally to be named Albert Park, the first plans were drawn up in 1850.
-Renamed Finsbury Park, plans for the park's creation were ratified by an Act of Parliament in 1857.
+Renamed Finsbury Park, plans for the park's creation were ratified by an act of Parliament, the Finsbury Park Act 1857 (20 & 21 Vict. c. cl).
 Despite some local opposition, the park was opened in 1869.

 During the wars

 During the First World War the park was known as a location for pacifist meetings.

 During the Second World War, the park was used as military training grounds and also hosted anti-aircraft guns.